Newton Arlosh, Cumbria, St John's Church

 HERITAGE HIGHLIGHTS: One of the last few fortified churches in northern England

-The thick walls are pierced with very narrow arrow slit windows, another sign of how cautious the locals were about the possibility of attack.
+The thick walls are pierced with very narrow arrow-slit windows, another sign of how cautious the locals were about the possibility of an attack.
 A spiral stair climbs inside the tower to a small chamber at the top which was supplied with a fireplace.
 Perhaps this was used for a guard to keep watch, or perhaps as a residence for the priest.

 The tower looks as if it has more in common with a pele, or fortified residence than it does with a parish church.
 The original nave also has very thick walls.

 The monks of Holme Cultram received a licence to crenellate in 1304, but the octagonal font is 13th century, suggesting that the church existed before it was strengthened to withstand border raiders.
 An alternative explanation is that the font was brought here from Holme Cultram Abbey when the church was consecrated.

 Even the date of the church is open to conjecture, for it does seem likely that the monks did not fortify the church immediately after receiving the license to crenellate.
 It seems more likely that the church was fortified in the reign of Edward III, perhaps around 1360.
 In 1393 Richard II confirmed the right to have a church in Newtion Arlosh, suggesting that it had not yet been built, or at least, not completed even by that late date.

 After Holme Cultram Abbey was suppressed by Henry VIII the church at Newton Arlosh was allowed to fall into decay.
 It seems to have been a complete ruin for at least 250 years.